blocknative/web3-onboard/packages/core/README.md

   // When attaching the Connect Modal to a container el be aware that the modal was styled to be
   // mounted through the app to the html body and will respond to screen width rather than container width
-  // This is specifically apparent on mobile so please test thoroughly connectModal?: string
+  // This is specifically apparent on mobile so please test thoroughly
+  // Also consider that other DOM elements(specifically Notifications and Account Center) will also
+  // append to this DOM el if enabled connectModal?: string
   // when using the accountCenter with a container el the accountCenter position properties are ignored accountCenter?: string